UPPMAX/install-methods/bioinfo/augustus/augustus-20200703-dd2dd8f_install-README.md

 inadvertently write something there using BUSCO or some other tool.

     ( cd $TOOLDIR && fixup -g $VERSION )
+    cd $PREFIX
     chmod -R -w config

 ## mf file

-We can use the mf file from augustus/3.2.3.
+We can use the mf file from augustus/3.3.3.
 All we need to do is add `$modroot/{bin,scripts}` to `PATH`, `$modroot/man` to `MANPATH` and set `AUGUSTUS_CONFIG_PATH` to `$modroot/config`.
 And use `perl/5.26.2` and `perl_modules/5.26.2`.

-### 2020-07-01

-updated `scripts/bamToWig.py` to current master-branch version based on suggestion from braker how-to.